ifaruque/SpringBoot/readme.md

 ```

 ### Application Properties ###
-Properties are used to set values like: server-port number, database connection configuration etc.
+Properties are used to set values like: server-port number, database connection configuration etc. it reside at /resources/application.properties

 <table class="alt">
     <tbody><tr>